Education, News, and Information

 Our scissors are made hand by hand, step by step.
 One of the final steps in creating our masterpieces is the engraving of a serial number that is specific to your shear.
 This number is what helps track your scissor whenever it goes in to be serviced.
 This helps ensure that you get the same pair back.

 A quality pair of shears should be accompanied with quality sharpening.
 Mizutani sharpeners are either certified or authorized.
 Certified sharpeners undergo a stringent training program in the headquarters in Tokyo.
 Having your shears sharpened by a certified sharpener assures that your tool will be performing at its best for its lifetime.
-Factory Scissor Maintenance in Japan is exclusive to Mizutani scissors.
+Factory Scissor Maintenance (a comprehensive service separate from everyday sharpening) in Japan is exclusive to Mizutani scissors.
 Our domestic sharpeners welcome shears of all brands for service.

 Maintenance.
 We hope this never happens to you.
 But what if you drop your scissors and you need more than sharpening?
 Not to worry.
-With Mizutani, the factory that made your scissor by hand can do just about anything to help you maintain your tool.
+With Mizutani, the factory that made your scissor by hand can do just about anything to help you maintain your tool (at a fraction of the original cost).
 This includes reworking bent metal.